ibm-cloud-architecture/refarch-reefer-ml/docs/cp-approach.md

 ### 8- Data Virtualization

-The data management is done using the Data Virtualization, on a remote Mongo DB datasource.
+The data management is done using [Cloud Pak for data](https://www.ibm.com/support/producthub/icpdata/) [Data Virtualization](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/dv/dv_overview.html) capability, on a remote Mongo DB datasource.
 We used this approach, to illustrate how easy, it is to define virtual tables, join them to prepare a data set for machine learning work.
 The Telemetries are saved in a [MongoDB instance provisioned](environments/mongo.md) on the IBM Cloud.

 You can read the detail in [this note](collect/cp4d-collect-data.md).